 The Twins and Violet Hill Hike

-I’m fairly positive that at the end of this hike you probably wouldn’t be able to feel your legs.
-But you’d also be really proud of what you’ve accomplished.
+I’m fairly positive that at the end of this hike, you probably wouldn’t be able to feel your legs.
+But you’d also be proud of what you’ve accomplished.
 The Twin Peaks hike is one of those hikes that manages to balance effort and reward.

 Finally, we hope you enjoyed our guide to the Twin Peaks and Violet Hill hike.
 As always, feel free to share this post or leave a comment below.